thetrueshags/axion/README.md

 ### 4.1 Announce Identity

-Before receiving private data, a node must publish its **Kyber Encryption Key** to the network.
+Before receiving private data, a node must publish its **Kyber Encryption Key** to the network so others know how to message it securely.

 ```bash
 curl -X POST [http://127.0.0.1:3030/announce_key](http://127.0.0.1:3030/announce_key)